Kung Pao Chicken Tacos

 - 1 cup unsalted roasted peanuts, chopped

-Coat a large saucepan, over medium heat, with oil and add the red pepper flakes.
-Toast until aromatic.
-Add the broth and water and bring to a light boil.
-Add remaining ingredients, reduce the heat and simmer for a few minutes.
+Coat a large saucepan with oil, add the red pepper flakes and toast over medium heat until aromatic.
+Add the chicken broth and 28 ounces (2 cans) water and bring to a light boil.
+Add the soy sauce, dark soy sauce, Worcestershire and rice wine, reduce the heat and simmer for a few minutes.
 Remove from the heat and let cool to room temperature.
 Add about 3 to 4 ladles of room temperature sauce to a resealable plastic bag and add the chicken.
 Let marinate for at least 1 hour.

 Add the cornstarch to the remaining sauce and mix well.

-Mix the onions and cilantro together in a small bowl.
+Mix the onions and cilantro together in a bowl.

-Recipe courtesy Dominic Lau, co-owner of Don Chow Tacos in Los Angeles, CA.
+Recipe courtesy of Dominic Lau, co-owner of Don Chow Tacos in Los Angeles, CA.